astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/on-dancing.md

 Now that I know what it feels like, maybe I could stumble my way through the dark, or find another source of light inside my own heart.
 But I don't know if anyone would see me one day and ask, "hey, why do you have a big goofy grin on your face?"

+It felt like Begonias had a light that went out for her.
+It felt like she was shut up in the dark, in a house that was a prison.
+I think she wants to find her own light again, and I couldn't stand the thought that she wouldn't.
+I don't know how I can help her, but with my friends with me, I know that I have to try.

+Is that also love?

 I don't know.

 It might be that I'm feeling something someone else does.